StrouggisGiorgos/Unity_Maze_3D/README.md

 #Important

-The files for this game were too large for github, so please follow this google drive link where you can download the executable as well as all th assets directly: https://drive.google.com/file/d/1xRV4NYby0ZXKgHJcbPjNPYcZYdIhqmmU/view
+The files for this game were too large for github, so please follow this google drive link where you can download the executable as well as all the assets directly: https://drive.google.com/file/d/1xRV4NYby0ZXKgHJcbPjNPYcZYdIhqmmU/view